#5 McGill 2, Concordia 1: Stingers’ High-Powered Offense Absent Against Rivals

 In the third period, the teams traded chances until midway through the period when a controversial play turned into the game-winning goal for McGill.
 Turcotte had covered up a loose puck for several seconds until McGill’s Jerome Verrier played the puck out from under his glove and into the net.

-There was immediate protest from Stingers players who believed the play should have been blown dead once Turcotte covered the puck.
+There was immediate protest from Stingers players who believed the play should have been blown dead once Turcotte covered the puck.“We all thought our goalie had it.
+We had some guys who were surprised the ref didn’t blow the whistle,” said Desautels.

 The Stingers had a long, final chance to tie the game up as McGill’s Christopher Lalonde received a five-minute major and a game misconduct for a dangerous hit on Carl Neill.
 Neill returned to the game the next play without apparent injury after being checked by the team’s trainer.